Measuring sustainability. Part I: the basics of a sustainability index

 GoodGuide is a website that rates products on health, environment, and social impacts.
 It compiles data from many sources and translates that data into actionable information for consumers.
 This system provides a ranking system, ranking products from 0 to 10 in each of these three impact areas.
 The result is a set of metrics that consumers can use to quickly evaluate and identify products that fit their values.

 The Higg Index is a tool that is published by the Sustainable Apparel Coalition.
 It measures the environmental impact of consumer apparel and footwear using a single-score approach.
 The tool assesses environmental and social sustainability at the brand, product, and facility level, and looks at several impact categories.
-Scores from each of the impacts are combined using a weighted average approach, intended to help organisations assess their progress towards sustainability goals.
+Scores from each of the impacts are combined using a weighted average approach, intended to help organizations assess their progress towards sustainability goals.
 The Higg Index is based on several other existing tools, including the NIKE Material Sustainability Index and the OIA’s EcoIndex.

-These are two great examples of organisations developing sustainability indices to help individuals make more sustainable decisions.
+These are two great examples of organizations developing sustainability indices to help individuals make more sustainable decisions.
 Each of these indices takes complex sustainability information and translates it into easily-understood metrics.
 The scoring systems promote sustainable outcomes that are consistent with a clearly defined set of sustainability criteria and help their users make more sustainable decisions.

 Cash worked for PRé as a Senior Sustainability Consultant from 2012 to 2017.
 His areas of expertise included sustainable return on investment, sustainable supply chain collaboration, and sustainability performance.
 For PRé, he lead the development of tailored sustainability software tools for the Sustainable Apparel Coalition, among many other projects in sustainable development and sustainability integration.